Rural Nevada county postpones accepting primary vote results

 The decision in Nevada comes a week after lawmakers in a Republican-leaning rural New Mexico county initially refused to certify their primary election results.

-In New Mexico’s Esmeralda County, Commission Chairman De Winsor and Vice-Chairman Timothy Hipp responded to complaints from the audience about the voting process with a promise to recount the votes themselves before an end-of-day Friday deadline set in state election law.
+In Nevada’s Esmeralda County, Commission Chairman De Winsor and Vice-Chairman Timothy Hipp responded to complaints from the audience about the voting process with a promise to recount the votes themselves before an end-of-day Friday deadline set in state election law.

 “The grassroots effort starts right here,” Winsor said midway through a contentious 90-minute meeting at which the three-member commission in the Republican-leaning county was asked to sign off on the vote.
 “This is where we proved we do it right.”

-Note: This story has been updated to correct that the last name of the county district attorney.
-He is Robert Glennen III, not Glennon.